Skin Health and the microbiome.

 Cultured and our Biomecare philosophy

 The revolutionary founding principle of Cultured is that caring for your skin should start with caring for your microbiome - that a balanced, healthy microbiome is vital skin health.
 Our microbiome first philosophy is why we call our approach rather than skincare.
 In essence, this means our products ensure your microbiome stays healthy and enjoys a rich, diverse and balanced community of bacteria and microbiota so that your skin is healthier, fitter and looks its very best.
-A healthy microbiome also means skin is less prone to issues such as dryness, sensitivity and premature ageing.
+A healthy microbiome also means skin is less prone to issues such as dryness, premature ageing.